Earn a Magnetic Resonance Imaging (MRI) certificate

 EFSC Radiography Technology Program Exception: Current EFSC Radiography students, who are expected to graduate Spring Term (May), are eligible to submit an application to the CT and MRI programs by the application deadline.
 Program acceptance for current Radiography students is “contingent”, based on seats available AND proof of ARRT certification and state licensure received by August 1.
 All applicants with current certification and licensure by the application deadline will be given priority acceptance.

 Because it's online, the program is available to eligible students throughout Florida and around the nation in keeping with EFSC's participation in the State Authorization Reciprocity Agreement (SARA).
 Out-of-State students should contact an advisor and reference the out-of-state student section of our eLearning website for additional details.
+This program is eligible for financial aid.

 MRI Certificate Details